Health Care Guide Information

 Prevention of Cancer

-No any well known causative factor for the development of cancer exists.
+No well-known causative factor for the development of cancer exists.
 However, it is thought that it can be prevented by avoiding some modifiable risk factors.
+Modifiable risk factors are those factors that are in human control.

-These risk factors are directly linked to cell irritation on some points.
-The following measures can be taken to prevent body cells from getting irritated and damaged to prevent the risk of cancer.
+These risk factors are directly linked to cell irritation in some cases.
+The following measures can be taken to prevent body cells from getting irritated and damaged, to prevent the risk of cancer: the following measures should be taken.

-• Quit smoking or avoiding environments with cigarette smoke
+• Quit smoking or avoid environments with cigarette smoke

 • Avoid overuse of drugs or alcohol.

-• Getting your sugar levels in the normal range
+• Getting your sugar levels in the normal range.
+Which may interfere with the cells’ metabolism.

 Moreover, the exact cause of cancer is not known.
 However, some preventive measures discussed above in the risk factors can prevent it to some extent.

 Diagnosis of cancer in the initial stages has a better prognosis.
 Advanced stages of cancer lower the chances of survival.
-People must be aware of signs and symptoms in the initial stages so, they can be well treated without delay.
+People must be aware of the signs and symptoms in the initial stages so they can be well-treated without delay.
+Moreover, people should be aware of risk factors so that they can be controlled and decrease the risk of getting your body cancerious.

 Share this: